 There are three main benefits that mailbox level security offers that cannot be achieved with sever security:

-Acting as a Virtual Security Analyst to flag suspicious emails as they hit the user’s inbox, IronSights utilizes machine intelligence to reduce the risk of human error in identifying malicious emails, and it gives organizations a mailbox-layer of defense to ensure unprecedented protection and threat remediation.
-And when an attack is detected, IronTraps, our automated incident response module, kicks into action with fully-automated remediation and enterprise-wide removal of all malicious emails.
+Acting as a Virtual Security Analyst to flag suspicious emails as they hit the user’s inbox, IronSights utilizes machine intelligence to reduce the risk of human error in identifying malicious emails, and it gives organizations a mailbox-layer of defense to ensure unprecedented BEC protection and threat remediation.
+And when an email threat is detected, our automated incident response module, kicks into action with fully-automated remediation and enterprise-wide removal of all malicious emails.

-Contact us today to learn more about how IronSights is the best post-email delivery phishing prevention module to fight business email compromise attacks.
-Click here to watch our IronSights video.
+Contact us today to learn more about how mailbox-level anomaly detection is the best post-email delivery phishing prevention catalyst for business email compromise protection.